! SALE 30% discount - Wildlife Awareness Manual (2nd Edition, 2021)

-The new edition has comprehensively revised and updated over 160 maps which show the locations of breeding wildlife (penguins, petrels, shags,
+This edition has over 160 detailed maps showing the locations of breeding wildlife (penguins, petrels, shags,

 fulmars, seals), physical features, scientific stations, and protected sites in the Antarctic Peninsula region.
 Photographs illustrate local wildlife species and frequently visited sites.

-to the more general audience visiting Antarctica.
-The 156-page WAM is designed in the format of a field notebook (~A5; 140x210 mm), with durable covers and a wiro binding.
+The manual will be of interest to all visitors to the Antarctic Peninsula.
+The 156-page manual is field notebook size (~A5; 140x210 mm), with durable covers and a wiro binding.

 Example map of Port Lockroy

-The Manual is published on special durable synthetic media designed for field use, which is water- and tear-resistent.
-This hardcopy field manual is available for purchase (see details below), and can be mailed by air worldwide.
-A digital version of the WAM is available for download from the link below.
+The Manual is published on special durable water- and tear-resistent synthetic media.
+This field manual can be mailed by air worldwide.

 Purchase the Wildlife Awareness Manual (2nd Edition)

-Stripe We accept credit card payments by Stripe.
-Email Colin Harris first with number of copies required, your billing and mailing address.
+Purchase online by Stripe Email ERA with number of copies required, your billing and mailing address.
 We'll let you know the total cost including postage and Stripe fees.
-If you wish to proceed, we'll invoice you and payment is made by credit card using Stripe.
-The invoice will include a secure link to the Stripe online payment facility.
-You simply click the "Pay Now" button on the email, or you can use the unique link provided on the actual invoice (attached to the email) and that will take you to Stripe.
-We will be notified when payment is made, and will ship as soon as payment is approved.
+We'll invoice you and payment is made by secure link to the Stripe online payment facility.
+You simply click the "Pay Now" button on the invoice email, or the link in the invoice (attached to the email).
+We will be notified when payment is made, and ship when payment is approved.

 Digital version of the Wildlife Awareness Manual (2nd Edition)